Kunming International Academy: Campus

-Senior High School

-Senior high school (grades 9-12) offers a wider range of courses and activities, including AP courses, Student Government, drama, and sports.
-Students may choose at least two electives in addition to the required courses.
-Students must complete the graduation requirements that prepare them for university study in order to graduate.

 Extracurricular Activities

 KIA provides a wide array of extracurricular activities to develop individual student interest and abilities.
 At KIA, students can choose to participate in one or more of the following:

-Secondary Extracurricular Activities

 Young Musicians Orchestra

-The Young Musicians orchestra is an orchestra consisting of about 30 attending members who play the violin, viola, cello, flute, piano etc. They have toured Hungary, The Czech Republic, Dali, Yunnan and Chengdu, Sichuan.
+The Young Musicians orchestra is an orchestra consisting of about 30 attending members who play the violin, viola, cello, flute, piano etc. They have toured Hungary, the Czhech, Dali, Yunnan and Chengdu, Sichuan.